 The most successful projects involve many different stakeholders at different stages in the process.
 When this happens it usually indicates that eCommerce is held in high importance throughout the organisation and there is interest in the load test results both from practical, hands-on, users of the data and from participants in the strategic discussions arising from the activity.

-The exact process varies from client as each load test is bespoke, but most follow a similiar outline.
+The exact process varies from client as each load test is bespoke, but most follow a similar outline.

-Next comes a series of conference calls and onsite meetings involving SciVisum Load Test engineers, Web Performance Lead and Customer Liaison manager with client teams to prepare and agree pre/post actions for the load test.
+Next comes a series of conference calls and on-site meetings involving SciVisum Load Test engineers, Web Performance Lead and Customer Liaison manager with client teams to prepare and agree pre/post actions for the load test.
 This is the point we agree what metrics to use, and how they correlate to actual traffic on the site.
-This enables the SciVisum Test Engineer to generate load equivalent to busy periods, then incrementally increase the load to test the capacity of the site.

 The report, with sections appropriate for technical and business users, is then used as the basis for a workshop with all parties involved to discuss the findings and agree actions that the client IT team can take to try and remove potential bottlenecks.
 Subsequent load tests are then run and results again reviewed during conference calls to agree if any further action is required.

 Going forward many clients devise a plan of regular Load Testing to ensure changes they make to the platform during the year don’t significantly reduce the capacity of their sites.
 This is often coupled with use of the Site Release Management tool that is part of the SciVisum website monitoring suite.